1

 Once again, a figure resembling his father from behind.

-However, this time it was the upper body.
+However, this time it showed the upper body.

-The boy caught up to this man and timidly looked up at his face.
+The boy caught up to the man and timidly looked up at his face.

 10